 This fish bake calls for a good amount of garlic and peeling garlic ranks up there with my least favorite kitchen tasks.
 Have you ever seen this little rubber tube thing for peeling garlic?
 It actually makes peeling garlic a bit easier.

 To use, cut the root end off the clove to make the skin easier to come off, then put the clove into the tube.
 Roll the tube back and forth with some pressure (but not too much- try not to smash the clove).
 Dump it out and you’ll see that the clove just falls out of the peel.
 I like this better than the smashing-with-the-flat-part-of-a-chef’s-knife technique because the cloves don’t come out, well, smashed.

 Thus ends the rubber-tube-thing (amazing-rubber-garlic-peeler?) tutorial.

-- 1 large red or yellow pepper, chopped
+- 1 large red or yellow sweet pepper, chopped

 - salt and pepper to taste

 - 3 large cloves garlic, minced

 - 1 14-oz. can diced tomatoes with juice